frozen-beak/paw/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve _Paw_, please open an issue or an PR with your suggested changes.
+If you'd like to improve _Paw_, please open an issue or an PR with your suggested changes on this [repo](https://github.com/AdityaMotale/paw).
 Happy Coding 🐾!